siberianfox/g2wiki/Alarm-Processing.md

 - Optionally stop spindle
 - Optionally turn off coolant
 - Flush queued planner moves and any commands in the serial buffer
 - Reject new action commands (gcode blocks, SET commands, and other actions) until the alarm is cleared.
-Non-action commands are still processed (GETs) so the system can be inspected during an alarm
+Non-action commands are still processed (GETs) so the system can be inspected during an alarm.
+Rejected commands are responded with a 204 status code: STAT_COMMAND_REJECTED_BY_ALARM
 - Motor power management remains in effect, although the machining cycle is now over.
 Motors that are "always on" will remain energized, as these motors may require power to avoid crashing.
 - Generate a JSON exception report indicating the ALARM state and the input channel or command line that invoked the alarm